lclevy/canon_cr3/readme.md

 Roll files (CSI_*.CR3) can contains up to 70 pictures (for M6 Mark II).

-Starting with 1DX Mark III, Canon is using another file format for 10 bits HDR pictures : HEIF, see https://github.com/lclevy/canon_cr3/blob/master/heif.md
+Starting with 1DX Mark III, Canon is using another file format for 10 bits HDR pictures : HEIF, see https://github.com/lclevy/canon_cr3/blob/master/heif.md.
+CR3 can also store HDR images (with HEVC), see HDR section below.